Arona155/COMP2116-final-project-/README.md

 - **Iteration 7** (Level & Difficulty Scaling): Implementation of a stage-based system where enemy spawn rates and speed increase over time to provide a progressive challenge.
 - **Iteration 8** (Power-up System): Introduction of collectible items (e.g., triple-shot, shields, or health kits) to add variety to the core gameplay loop.
 - **Iteration 9** (Boss Encounter): Development of a "Boss" enemy with complex attack patterns and higher health points to serve as a milestone for each level.
+- **Iteration 10**(Settings Mode): Create a settings to let everyone customize the resolution, sound volume...etc.
 - **User Feedback Integration:** As an Agile project, we plan to conduct user testing sessions to gather feedback on the "Focus Mode" and "Elite Enemy" balance, which will inform the requirements for version v1.0.

 ## Demo (YoutubeURL)